cloudacademy/voteapp-api-go/README.md

 MONGO_USERNAME=admin
 MONGO_PASSWORD=password
 ```
-**Note**: The mongodb replicaset deployment used in the K8s cluster does not have authentication enabled and therefore doesnt require the environment variables MONGO_USERNAME and MONGO_USERNAME to be configured.
+**Note**: The environment variables MONGO_USERNAME and MONGO_USERNAME don't need to be specified if authentication is disabled or not configured on the MongoDB service.

 # API Startup
 The API can be started directly using the **main.go** file like so